ist356/assignment-08-GabrielDavila25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In class, we walked through this assignment step by step, and that hands-on approach made a huge difference in how I understood the concepts.
+It was my first time creating an ETL pipeline, and seeing how we transformed raw data into something clean and structured for visualization was incredibly eye-opening.
+It showed me just how much effort goes into preparing data before anything else can happen, which is something I hadn’t fully appreciated before.
+One of the parts I enjoyed most was learning how to use Streamlit to build interactive dashboards.
+Having the opportunity to see the code come to life in a dynamic way was really exciting—it felt like everything we were learning was being tied together in a practical and creative way.
+We also touched on mapping visualizations with Geopandas and Folium, which introduced me to a whole new way of thinking about spatial data.
+Some aspects of it felt tricky, but having it broken down in class made it less overwhelming and helped me focus on the key steps involved.
+Overall, this assignment really helped solidify my understanding of how data is processed and visualized, and the guidance we had in class was invaluable.
+It’s one thing to read about these tools, but walking through them with examples made the learning process much more meaningful and memorable.